niantianlei/niantianlei.github.io/README.md

 ```
 # Site settings
-title: Hux Blog             # title of your website
+title: Nian Tianlei' Blog             # title of your website
-SEOTitle: Hux Blog			# check out docs for more detail
+SEOTitle: Nian Tianlei' Blog   	      # check out docs for more detail
 description: "Cool Blog"              # ...

 # SNS settings
-github_username: huxpro     # modify this account to yours
+github_username: niantianlei          # modify this account to yours
-weibo_username: huxpro      # the footer woule be auto-updated.
+weibo_username: niantianlei           # the footer woule be auto-updated.

 # Build settings
 # paginate: 10                        # nums of posts in one page
 ```

 There are more options you can check out in the [Jekyll - Official Site](http://jekyllrb.com/), or you can directly dive into code to find more.